Structural engineering suggestion for

 They are not leak-proof in the long term or their vacuum cannot be readjusted - and above all - they do not provide a static function.

 Statically stable vacuum modules are not yet evident on the market, but "VIG windows" are already available in vacuum design.

 This licence-free approach published here is therefore "state of the art".

 How are these components manufactured?

-The module frames support tempered glass or OSB panels on both sides.
+The module frames support tempered glass, sheet or OSB panels on both sides.

 On the outside of the OSB's are 20 my thick aluminium foils glued on with Zapon lacquer.

 Between the panels are squared timber uprights, arranged in rows, with maximum dryness.
 The uprights are glued together along two blunt edges.
 Their two sharp edges, on the other hand, lie against the two OSBs.
 This minimal contact between the longitudinal edges means that no significant thermal transfer occurs.

 The module frame is made of 16 mm thick plywood with interlocking at its four corners.
 The OSB's are each framed by the frame rebate running all the way round and elastomerically bonded to it.
 The result is permanently gas-tight sandwich elements.

 They are delivered from the factory with half negative pressure.